-- --tracing-enabled on off: Enable the tracebuffer.
+- --tracing-enabled on|off: Enable the tracebuffer.
 This consumes some memory for the tracebuffer and adds extra overhead. - --tracing-config <config-string>: Allows to configure tracing.
-In particular this defines which group of tracepoints are enabled.
+In particular this defines which group of tracepoints are enabled. - --tracing-allow-vm-access on|off: Enables/disables(default) VM access to the tracebuffer.